How to write website content that converts

 Seem obvious?
 Maybe.
 Easy to do?
 Not always.

-You may only have seconds to either appeal to visitors or turn them off for good.
-Write these descriptions with your audiences' needs in mind.
+You may only have seconds to appeal to visitors or turn them off for good.
+Write this copy with your audiences' needs in mind.
 Think about what they're looking for, not what you want to talk about.

 Write how you would speak